The Economic Drain of Debt in America

 Graduates often take advantage of income-based repayment plans to make their payments, at least temporarily, affordable.
 But those who never complete school often also have college debt, but no enhanced income to help pay it off.
-That said, you might be able to refinance your loans through companies like SoFi.
-To find the best deal, you can compare rates on Credible.
+That said, you might be able to refinance your loans through companies specified to student loan refinancing.

 For the average person, it’s not really a problem.
 For many, due to circumstances beyond their control, it is a problem.
 Debt without a degree is a problem for many.
 Debt without a job, whether you have a degree or not, is also a problem.
 And for those with huge piles of debt — sometimes a hundred thousand or several hundred thousand for an advanced degree — it’s often a problem, as well.
 Sometimes you just can’t get to that carrot out there on that stick.
 It stays out of reach.